pymumu/smartdns/ReadMe_en.md

     Nameserver /.office/office
     ```

+    You can use the above configuration to implement DNS resolution and offload.
+If you need to implement traffic distribution on the requesting port, you can configure the second DNS server.
+The bind configuration is added.
+The group parameter specifies the traffic distribution name.

+    ```sh
+    Bind :7053 -group office
+    Bind :8053 -group home
+    ```

 1. How to use the IPV4, IPV6 dual stack IP optimization feature
     At present, IPV6 network is not as fast as IPV4 in some cases.
 In order to get a better experience in the dual-stack network, SmartDNS provides a dual-stack IP optimization mechanism, the same domain name, and the speed of IPV4.
 Far faster than IPV6, then SmartDNS will block the resolution of IPV6, let the PC use IPV4, the feature is enabled by `dualstack-ip-selection yes`, `dualstack-ip-selection-threshold [time]` is for threshold. if you want to disable IPV6 AAAA record complete, please try `force-AAAA-SOA yes`.